A Comprehensive Guide to 3D Models for Medical Image Segmentation

 3D segmentation techniques fall into three main categories:

 • Semantic Segmentation: Labels each 3D element (like a voxel or mesh vertex) with a predefined class.
 For example, in medical imaging, this could mean classifying each point in a scan as either "tumor" or "background."
-It answers the question: What is this?
+It answers the question: What is here?

 • Instance Segmentation: Builds upon semantic segmentation by distinguishing individual instances of the same class.
 So, instead of just identifying "tumor" regions, it would differentiate between separate, distinct tumors.
 It answers the question: Where are the individual objects of this type?